william-spongberg/COMP30019-Project-2/README.md

 - Repeatedly tweaked procedural world gen and AI baking to ensure the game performs well.
 - Ragdoll physics for enemies.
 - GlitchShader.shader, a shader that creates a complex 'glitchy' effect for the NPCs using gpu instancing, dithering and random offsets of the UVs and x coordinates.
-- Glitch.cs, a script for GlitchShader.shader that adds and rotates gpu instances randomly within a short range of the prefab its attached to to create a distorted, glitchy effect.
 - BossShader.shader, a shader that creates a menacing 'boss' effect using a fixed-screen texture, chromatic aberration and a red pulsating glow.
 - Added GameOver screen on player death
 - Numerous other small scripts and tweaks to improve the game's performance, visual quality, and overall experience.